High-speed photography: Rotating mirror CCD

 Rotating mirror film camera technology has been adapted to take advantage of CCD imaging by putting an array of CCD cameras around a rotating mirror in place of film.
-The operating principles are substantially similar to those of rotating mirror film cameras, in that the image is relayed from an objective lens to a rotating mirror, and then back to each CCD camera, which are all essentially operating as a single shot cameras.
+The operating principles are substantially similar to those of rotating mirror film cameras, in that the image is relayed from an objective lens to a rotating mirror, and then back to each CCD camera, which are all essentially operating as single shot cameras.
 Framing rate is determined by the speed of the mirror, not the read-out rate of the imaging chip, as in single chip CCD and CMOS systems.
 This means these cameras must necessarily work in a burst mode, as they only can capture as many frames as there are CCD devices (typically 50–100).
 They are also much more elaborate (and therefore costly) systems than single chip high-speed cameras.
 These systems do, however, achieve the maximum combination of speed and resolution, as they have no trade-off between speed and resolution.
 Typical speeds are in the millions of frames per second, and typical resolutions are 2 to 8 megapixels per image.
 These types of cameras were introduced by the Beckman Whitley company and later purchased and made by Cordin Company.